ISHIMWE-Bosco/event_locator/README.md

 License
 This project is licensed under the MIT License - see the LICENSE file for details.

-vbnet
-Copy
-Edit

-### Explanation:
+Explanation:
-- **Setup Instructions:** A clear step-by-step guide to set up the project, install dependencies, set up the database, and start the server.
+Setup Instructions: A clear step-by-step guide to set up the project, install dependencies, set up the database, and start the server.

-- **API Documentation:** Describes the available API endpoints for authentication and event management, including request and response examples.
+API Documentation: Describes the available API endpoints for authentication and event management, including request and response examples.

-- **Middleware Section:** Explains the authentication and authorization middleware used to secure routes.
+Middleware Section: Explains the authentication and authorization middleware used to secure routes.

-- **Known Limitations & TODO:** Highlights areas of improvement and features yet to be implemented, such as role-based access control (RBAC) and event categories.
+Known Limitations & TODO: Highlights areas of improvement and features yet to be implemented, such as role-based access control (RBAC) and event categories.

-- **License:** Provides a section for licensing, which can be modified according to the actual project license.
+License: Provides a section for licensing, which can be modified according to the actual project license.

-This should give a comprehensive overview of the project, making it easier for someone new to understand